What if buying new became the exception?

 Missions Publiques.
 What is the long-term vision for the sharing and collaborative economy in Brussels?

-Cécile Riffont and Pietro Fragapane: Ideally, it would be a city where every resident can easily access sharing, rental, and repair services, where buying new becomes the exception rather than the rule.
-The goal is therefore to fully integrate the sharing and collaborative economy into the daily lives of people in Brussels.
-This implies strong public policies, suitable infrastructure, and collective engagement.
-The sharing and collaborative economy is not a constraint; it’s an opportunity to rethink how we live together, in a more sustainable and solidarity-based way.
+Cécile Riffont and Pietro Fragapane.
+The ideal would be a city where every citizen has easy access to sharing, rental, and repair services — where buying new becomes the exception rather than the rule.
+The goal is to fully integrate the sharing and collaborative economy into the daily lives of Brussels residents.
+Achieving this requires proactive public policies, suitable infrastructure, and collective commitment.
+The sharing and collaborative economy should not be seen as a constraint, but rather as an opportunity to rethink how we live together — in a more sustainable and solidarity-based way.

 In French :